How to Start an LLC in Virginia

 Most entrepreneurs either serve as their own registered agent, or they use a professional registered agent service.
 Services are a good option, as they protect the owner’s privacy and ensure professional handling of all important mailings and notices.

-ZenBusiness is another good option, and they even include the first year of registered agent service for free if you use their LLC formation packages (starting at $49).
+ZenBusiness is a great choice, and they even include the first year of registered agent service for free if you use their LLC formation packages (starting at $49).

 You will need the name and address of the registered agent in order to move on to the next step.